 First, let’s breakdown the treatment terms:

-Cleaning – physically removing foreign material, organic matter, and microorganisms.
+- Cleaning – physically removing foreign material, organic matter, undissolved water soluble fertilizer, and microorganisms.

-Treating physical and chemical clogs are straightforward and effectively resolved using cleaning methods such as pressure cleaning or with chemical treatments.
+Treating physical and chemical clogs is straightforward and effectively resolved using cleaning methods such as pressure cleaning or chemical treatments.
+Using high-quality water soluble fertilizers like our Plantex and Plant-Prod MJ products also reduces the likelihood of finding fertilizer at the bottom of your tanks, and inside your irrigation lines.

 Disinfectant products alone will have little impact is had on the biofilm’s surface and entire structure.
 It’s essential to effectively clean irrigation surfaces prior to disinfecting.
 Treatment methods that are most effective on biofilm include continuous ozone or chlorine dioxide treatments, mixed oxidative solutions, and shot treatments with forms of acid (such as Strip-It).